merapi/daylight-presenter/README.md

 # Caching

 Because sunrise/sunset data is immutable for given geolocation and date - we can cache it, that way going back and forth on calendar days will not trigger re-fetch.
 In a real-world app, this is either A) not needed B) number of cached items should be limited (memory limit on low-end phones).

+With little effort we also have nice animations when we move between cached dates ;)